bkeroack/book-specifications/README.md

 - `GET /tweets` Get all your tweets.
 - `POST /tweets/:tweet_id/retweet` Retweet a tweet.

-Note that I am the only 23 year-old on the planet who doesn't who what twitter is or how it works.
+Note that I am the only 23 year-old on the planet who doesn't understand what twitter is or how it works.

 ### Service #3: Email Service